California Nevada Oregon

 Tufa formations at Mono Lake.

-We left the Mono Lake area early in the morning, and decided to pay a visit to Bodie, a ghost town from the gold rush days that has been frozen in time.
-The town looks like a Western movie set, except it’s real (think “Westworld,” but showing signs of aging).
+We left the Mono Lake area early in the morning and decided to pay a visit to Bodie, a ghost town from the gold rush days that has been frozen in time.
+The town looks like a Western movie set, except it’s completely real (think “Westworld,” but with authentic decay instead of robots).
 Gold was discovered in large amounts in 1875 when a nearby mine collapsed, quickly attracting prospectors, miners, and practitioners of the oldest profession on Earth.
-It also attracted outlaws, and became known as the most trigger-happy town in the west.
-Then in 1881, once there was little left to be mined, the town’s population declined steeply.
-What is left of this uninhabited town is a living museum: wood and brick houses that contain all the artifacts of the time still intact, and that tell a story of living on the frontier during an exciting time in American history.
+It also attracted outlaws, and Bodie became known as the most lawless, trigger-happy town in the west.
+Then in 1881, once there was little left to be mined, the town’s population declined steeply and people just… left.
+What remains of this uninhabited town is a living museum: wood and brick houses that contain all the artifacts of the time still intact — furniture, bottles, tools, even wallpaper — telling a vivid story of living on the frontier during a wild and chaotic time in American history.

 After Bodie, we continued to the southern part of Lake Tahoe in Nevada.
-We spent the afternoon exploring the rocky shore of the lake, and then had a tasty, healthy, and casual takeout dinner at Sprouts Cafe Tahoe.
+We spent the afternoon exploring the rocky shore of the lake, marveling at the impossibly clear blue water, and then had a tasty, healthy, and casual takeout dinner at Sprouts Cafe Tahoe.
 Later we checked into our super nice campsite, where we enjoyed the tranquil evergreen forest that surrounds the lake.
+A pretty excellent birthday, if we do say so ourselves.

 Bodie ghost town.

-We visited Bullards Bar Reservoir today, an off-the-beaten-path lake that is so stunning that it deserved the detour from our itinerary.
+We visited Bullards Bar Reservoir today, an off-the-beaten-path lake that is so stunning it deserved the detour from our itinerary.
 This lake gets busy in the summer season, mainly due to recreational boating and fishing.
-But in April, during the COVID pandemic, on a weekday, we had the area to ourselves.
-And unlike in most of the parks we’ve visited over the past week, drones are allowed.
-We were particularly excited to fly our drone at Bullards Bar because of the water’s intense turquoise color, the fractal-shaped shores, and the never-ending forest surrounding the lake.
+But in April, during the COVID pandemic, on a weekday, we had the entire area to ourselves.
+Complete solitude.
+And unlike in most of the parks we’ve visited over the past week, drones are actually allowed here!
+We were particularly excited to fly our drone at Bullards Bar because of the water’s intense turquoise color, the fractal-shaped shores that look like mathematical art from above, and the never-ending coniferous forest surrounding the lake.

-We enjoyed a short hike along the lake shore and a picnic lunch at Dark Day Campground, which seems like a great place to return to for a longer stay in the future.
+We enjoyed a short hike along the lake shore and a leisurely picnic lunch at Dark Day Campground (ominous name, lovely spot), which seems like a great place to return to for a longer stay in the future.
 But today we needed to restock our supplies for the rest of the trip, so we drove into Reno for groceries and dinner.
+Back to civilization for a few hours, then back to the wild tomorrow.

 - New Bullards Bar Reservoir